domseb/poorly.considered.design/_chapters/02-Smart-sparrow.md

 ---
 layout: chapter
 chapter: three
-timeline: 2014 — 2017
+timeframe: 2014 — 2017
-title: Head of Design, Smart Sparrow
+role: Head of Design, Smart Sparrow
 theme: werks

+description: While designing in a studio helped me create quickly, it was all standalone experiences.
+I was craving working on something real people used.

 ---

 ### Collaborators